-- 1. Applicable to All.
+- A. Purpose.
+This section establishes regulations and procedures for reviewing and permitting Accessory Dwelling Units through a ministerial process consistent with state law. - B. Applicability. - Applicable to All.
 Any construction, establishment, alteration, enlargement, or modification of an accessory dwelling unit or a junior accessory dwelling unit shall comply with the requirements of this section and the County's building and fire codes.
-An accessory dwelling unit or junior accessory dwelling unit that conforms to the standards of this section shall not be: - Deemed to be inconsistent with the General Plan designation and zone for the parcel on which the accessory dwelling unit or junior accessory dwelling unit is located. - b.
-Deemed to exceed the allowable density for the parcel on which the accessory dwelling unit or junior accessory dwelling unit is located. - c.
-Considered in the application of any County ordinance, policy, or program to limit residential growth. - d.
+An accessory dwelling unit or junior accessory dwelling unit that conforms to the standards of this section shall not be: - Deemed to be inconsistent with the General Plan designation and zone for the parcel on which the accessory dwelling unit or junior accessory dwelling unit is located. - Deemed to exceed the allowable density for the parcel on which the accessory dwelling unit or junior accessory dwelling unit is located. - Considered in the application of any County ordinance, policy, or program to limit residential growth. - d.
 Required to correct a nonconforming zoning condition, as defined in Chapter 11.72 (Use Classifications).
-This does not prevent the County from enforcing compliance with applicable building standards in accordance with Health and Safety Code Section 17980.12. - 2.
-Accessory Dwelling Units.
-Accessory dwelling units are allowed on parcels zoned for single-family or multifamily residential uses where such a parcel includes a proposed or existing dwelling. - 3.
-Junior Accessory Dwelling Units.
+This does not prevent the County from enforcing compliance with applicable building standards in accordance with Health and Safety Code Section 17980.12. - Accessory Dwelling Units.
+Accessory dwelling units are allowed on parcels zoned for single-family or multifamily residential uses where such a parcel includes a proposed or existing dwelling. - Junior Accessory Dwelling Units.
 Junior accessory dwelling units are allowed on parcels zoned for single-family residential uses where such a parcel includes an existing single-family dwelling.